COLLEGE OF

 TRIO Student Support Services, part of the President's Emerging Scholars program, selects 150 new freshmen each fall to participate in a multidimensional program that provides a variety of comprehensive and supplemental academic and educational support.
 TRIO SSS provides advising, financial aid counseling, personal support, and help with academic planning, major, and career exploration for low- to moderate-income, first-generation, and special-needs students.
 The program includes College English Transitions, a first-year sequence of courses offered to freshmen for whom English is not their first language.

-TRIO Ronald E. McNair Program
+TRIO Ronald E. McNair program

 The TRIO Ronald E. McNair Program prepares underrepresented, low-income, first-generation college students for graduate study.
 Services to program participants include academic counseling, tutoring, test preparation for the Graduate Record Exam, paid research internships, mentoring, advocacy, and help in applying to graduate schools, and seminars to help prepare for graduate study.